angular-university/au-input/README.md

 The default theme of the input is designed to look just like a plain HTML input, including the focus blue border (tab and shift-tab are supported).

 Any icon available on either the [Font Awesome](http://fontawesome.io) or the [Google Material Design](https://material.io/icons/) Icon libraries can be used.

+### Features:

+- The components have minimum styling and are themable
+- no need to include a component-specific external stylesheet, only the Font Awesome or Material icons stylesheets
+- Compatible with AOT
+- The inputs supports all standard HTML input attributes, including custom attributes (data-), all the accessiblity properties, etc.

+# Demo
 Here is what the icons look like on screen:

 ![Demo of au-input components](https://raw.githubusercontent.com/angular-university/au-input/master/images/icons-demo.png)

-# Features

-The components have minimum styling and are themable, the styles are isolated and won't interfere in the page where they are deployed.
-The components are compatible with AOT.

-The HTML input is not hidden inside the component, so it supports all standard HTML input attributes, including custom attributes (data-), all the accessiblity properties, etc.

 # Installation